e700k/RepData_PeerAssessment1/PA1_template.md

 ## 1      835  206.
 ```

-This seems to be in line with what we can see on the graph.
+This seems to be in line with what we can see on the graph: the highest interval
+is the one between 8:35 - 8:40 AM.

 ### Imputing missing values